Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Tip: To create a quick Toolbar Button with the same set of macros, do the following:

-1. Make a copy of the macros: macMenu, mcrShortCut, and macSubMenu and name them as mac_Menu, mcr_ShortCut, and mac_SubMenu.
+1. Make a copy of the macros: macMenu, mcrShortCut, and macSubMenu, and name them as mac_Menu, mcr_ShortCut, and mac_SubMenu.

-2. Open mcr_ShortCut macro in design view.
+2. Open the mcr_ShortCut macro in design view.

 3. Click on the last line and change the Menu Macro Name control value to mac_SubMenu, save, and close the Macro.

-4. Open the mac_Menu macro in the design view.
+4. Open the Mac_Menu macro in the design view.

 5. Change the Menu Name control value to myToolbar.

-7. Click on the mac_Menu Macro to select it.
+7. Click on the Mac_Menu Macro to select it.

 9. Click on Create Toolbar from the Macro option to convert the macro into a Toolbar; the myToolbar button will appear near the existing Toolbar with the label myToolbar.